AmblesideOnline Year 6 Booklist

 6. Bible: Bible Gateway has many versions of the Bible online.
 It is preferable for a child to become accustomed to the language and flow of the King James Version of the Bible, as a familiarity with King James English will make other literature more accessible.
 Please read Lynn Bruce's article on the King James Version.

-The weekly schedule lists New Testament readings taken from J. Paterson Smyth's and Eugene Stock's commentaries on the second part of the life of Christ from all the gospels in harmony.
-Not every week has assignments from both OT and NT. (see AO's Bible plan) Charlotte Mason taught with commentaries, reading the Bible passage first, then narration, then reading the commentary, but Smyth's and Stock's commentaries may reflect the doctrine of their era and denomination; they are not necessary to follow the Bible schedule.
+Year 6 students read stories from the prophets and Israel's exile, and Christ's Later Ministry, Death and Resurrection taken from all four gospels.
+See AO's Bible plan.
+Charlotte Mason taught with commentaries, reading the Bible passage first, then narration, then reading the commentary, but Smyth's and Stock's commentaries may reflect the doctrine of their era and denomination; they are not necessary to follow the Bible schedule.
 You can follow this schedule without commentary, or choose your own.

 Optional Bible Resources: Timeline; Study questions with maps.
 (Back)